EASS-HIT-PART-A-2025-CLASS-VIII/lecture-notes/docs/sessions/session-01.md

 1. Highlight the three required Cloud Foundations modules: **Compute**, **Storage**, **Databases**.
 2. Point students to [https://www.awsacademy.com](https://www.awsacademy.com) → **Student** sign-in and remind them to share their GitHub username + email in `#helpdesk` so you can issue invites.
 3. Restate the single deadline: **Tuesday, Dec 16, 2025** for all modules.
 Encourage pacing (e.g., one module per two weeks).
-4. Demonstrate how to capture the completion certificate for Canvas submission and where to ask questions (always `#helpdesk`, using PAR↴D format).
+4. Demonstrate how to capture the completion certificate for Canvas submission and where to ask questions (always `#helpdesk`, using PARD format).

 **Student follow-up:** enroll, confirm module access, schedule time to finish Compute (target: Nov 25) and the other two by Dec 16.